typedeck0/Know-thy-enemy/README.md

 then in-game open the arcdps options window (alt-shift-t)

-in the Interface tab under Windows should be an option to enable the extension
+Under the "Extensions" tab, you will see a sub page called Know thy enemy, where you can enable and disable the extension.

 ## Use: